ichno/documentation/docs/index.rst

    :align: center
    :width: 20em

-Ichno is a solution, provided as a Sass model, to facilitate tracking changes and the history storage of object instances or database entries.
+Ichno is a SaaS solution designed to simplify tracking changes and storing the history of object instances or database entries.

-You only need to send the instance of the object, with its current state, and the changes will be automatically detected and will be available for later searches.
+Simply send the instance of the object with its current state, and Ichno will automatically detect changes, making them available for future queries.

-It will provide the following features:

-| **Track the changes easily**
+Key features include:

+| **Easily track changes**
-| Centralized history logic.
-Save your team time and computational resources with history feature implementation.
+| Centralize your history logic and save time and resources by offloading change tracking and history implementation to Ichno.
-| Lógica centralizada de histórico.
-Economize tempo da equipe técnica e de recursos computacionais com a implementação de funcionalidades de histórico.

 | **Search for versions and changes**
-| Through a simple interface, or an API to integrate, search for changes in instances of database records.
+| Use a simple interface or API to search for changes in object instances or database records efficiently.

 .. toctree::
    :caption: GENERAL VIEW
    :hidden:
    :maxdepth: 2

    using-ichno/using-ichno
-   using-ichno/tips

 .. toctree::
    :caption: API
    :hidden:
    :maxdepth: 2

    api/open-api-specification